amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 - 4.6% for £500
 - 4.55% for £1000

-If you have more than 2000 donation per year, or if you want access to their Pro features, you need to pay AUD$179/month + 10% GST or AUD $1074 + GST if you do it annually.
+If you have more than 2000 donations per year, or if you want access to their Pro features, you need to pay AUD$179/month + 10% GST or AUD $1074 + GST if you do it annually.

 ![Raisely's Pricing](/imgs/uk-fundraising-platform-fees/raisely-pricing.png)